tmault/blog/_posts/2015-12-28-Installed-Packages.md

 ---
-title: How to list installed packages on Linux
+title: How to list installed packages on Raspbian
 ---

 I’ve spent today messing around with a Raspberry Pi.
 One typical problem that I have is remembering which packages I have installed to make things happen.